 Each review is wanted, Each review is good, Your review is welcome In a writer’s neighbourhood.
 Over the past year I’ve asked book bloggers to consider reviewing ‘It’s A Bright World To Feel Lost In‘.
-18 gave joyous reviews.
-15 said love to and are pending.
+19 gave joyous reviews.
+14 said ‘love to’ and are pending.
 I am fortunate to have had such good responses.
-100 or so, no reply yet.
-Mind you, bloggers warn … Continue reading Your Review Is Welcome In a Writer’s Neighbourhood.
+Bloggers warn they get many requests and may not reply. … Continue reading Your Review Is Welcome In a Writer’s Neighbourhood.

 (As perhaps another indication of an Elder mind, this post somehow wandered into references to Melissa Etheridge and Australian Rules football.
 Just saying.)
 The theme of Josef Conrad’s The Shadow Line: A Confession is the shift, as he saw it, from ‘youth’ to ‘manhood’, a change scarcely to be discerned while it happens, but which is later so definite that there is no return.
 Lacking … Continue reading Mark’s Shadow Line: a confession